msherman64/ringworld_renders/Readme.md

 * **Problem to Solve:** Calculating light bounces from the Arch to the floor.
 * **Considered & Discarded: Real-time Path Tracing.**
     * **Why not:** While highly accurate, path tracing across $10^8$ miles is currently impossible for real-time applications.
 Our analytical "Ring-shine" approximation provides $90\%$ of the visual benefit for $0.1\%$ of the computational cost.

+### 4.6 Shadow-Sky Coupling (Volumetric Shadowing)
+* **Problem to Solve:** Correctly rendering the "Night Wall" within the air itself.
+* **Importance:** If a shadow square is blocking the sun, the air in that shadow should not be blue; it should be dark.
+Conversely, looking "out" from a shadow into a sunlit area should show glowing blue air.
+* **Selected Approach: Step-Function Shadow Integration.**
+    * **Description:** The in-scattering term ($I$) is multiplied by the shadow factor $S_f$ sampled at the midpoint of the atmospheric path.
+    * **How it solves the problem:** It ensures that "Night" feels 3D.
+The sky overhead darkens as the shadow square passes, rather than just the ground turning black.
+    * **Why we selected it:** It provides the "Light Column" effect where the edges of the shadow squares are visible in the haze.